 *The City of Chicago Market Snapshot represents the residential real estate activity within the 77 officially defined Chicago community areas as provided by the Chicago Association of REALTORS®.

-- The City of Chicago saw listings average 62 days on the market until contract, a 1.6 percent increase from 61 days in June 2017.
+- The City of Chicago saw listings average 57 days on the market until contract, which is a 6.6% decrease from October 2022.

 STATE OF THE MARKET

 - U.S. sales of existing homes recently fell to a 13-year low, dropping 2.0% month-over-month and 15.4% year-over-year as of last measure, according to the National Association of REALTORS® (NAR), as surging interest rates and elevated sales prices continue to make homeownership unaffordable for many prospective buyers.
 Purchase activity is down significantly compared to this time last year, but rising interest rates are also keeping many current homeowners from selling, causing inventory to remain at historically low levels nationwide.